CS5010-Partner/PDP-CustomerCode/Assignment4/Readme.md

 > ImgControllerImpl is the controller class which is called from the main.
 It takes input from the user and calls necessary classes from the model.
 Parses the output to the view.

 >### *ImgControllerImplAdvanced* :
-> ImgControllerImplAdvanced is the controlled class which is called from main and consist of additional functionalities.
+> ImgControllerImplAdvanced is the controlled class which is called from mainAdvanced and consist of additional functionalities.
 It takes input from the user and calls necessary classes from the mode.
 Parses the output to ViewAdvanced.

+>### *ImgControllerImplUI* :
+> ImgControllerImplAdvanced is the controlled class which is called from mainUI and aimed at a GUI view.
+It takes input from the user and calls necessary classes from the mode.
+Parses the output to ViewUI.
+The GUI has been implemented using Java Swing.

-#### CITATION - IMAGES ARE TAKEN FROM MARIA ANSON.
+#### CITATION - IMAGES ARE TAKEN FROM @MARIA ANSON.